 - Right to defend.

-- Not be subjected to discrimination.
+- Not subject to any kind of discrimination.

 - Right to think, act and have viewpoint of his/her choice.